XyZuQ/Minesweeper/README.md

 **Podsumowanie**

 Projekt spełnia swój cel - gra w Saper działa.
-Spełnione są również minimalne wymagania techniczne projektu.
+Spełnione są również wymagania techniczne projektu.

 # **Minesweeper**
 The project is written in C++.
 The program allows the user to play Minesweeper (on Windows) by uncovering tiles, avoiding bombs, and using flags to mark potential bomb locations.
 The game state and board are updated based on user input, and the player can save and load the game.